 Â

-I have these same questions too.
+I had these same questions too.
 I only discovered the power of food after studying Lifestyle Medicine, after navigating my own health journey.
 This was after decades of schooling that taught me surprisingly little about food.

 Â

-I wrote this book to empower kids with essential nutrition education that most adults don’t even know.
+I wrote this book series to empower kids with essential nutrition education that most adults don’t even know.
 Learning this information as kids can change the trajectory of their health and the trajectory of their life.

 Â